ths-community/podman/README.md

 ## disclaimer

-As with all community contributions this is neither a fully-supported product nor in any way associated with my employer or any other company or legal entity.
+As with all community contributions this is neither a fully supported product nor in any way associated with my employer or any other company or legal entity.
 It may contain bugs and may lack handling of certain situations and incidents.
 It may have been reduced and simplified for clarity to understand the concepts rather than provide a bullet-proof solution.

 ## what is podman?

-There are plenty of much better and more comprehensive articles out there which explain who has initiated podman as a docker drop in replacement and why - for the purpose of this community contribution I would like to highlight first the *common ground* that both docker and podman both use container runtime libraries based on the OCI standard - this provides a huge level of compatibilities between both options.
+There are plenty of much better and more comprehensive articles out there which explain who has initiated podman as a docker drop-in replacement and why - for the purpose of this community contribution, I would like to highlight first the *common ground* that both docker and podman both use container runtime libraries based on the OCI standard - this provides a huge level of compatibilities between both options.

 however, podman addresses and fixed a few by-design issues from docker like

-- need of a root-privilegded service
+- need of a root-privileged service
 - potentially insecure communication between containers by docker.sock
 - insecurities in multi-user setups